johannrichard/homebridge-dingz/README.md

 While the plugin attempts to discover different kinds of devices, currently only Dingz devices are supported, but eventually also myStrom might be implemented, as these share a lot of the code.

-The following servies are implemented:
+The following services are implemented:

 - Room temperature
 - Motion sensor status (polling only)